 In July 2013, Emma gave up her job to join Alex full time in an attempt to help make the dream a reality.

 In 2016 Pembrokeshire Falconry won The Countryside Alliance Rural Oscar for The Best Tourism Enterprise in Wales, The Radio Pembrokeshire Award for Leisure and Tourism in Pembrokeshire and Pembrokeshire Tourism’s Best Day Out.

-Now in 2017 we are expanding further and have just opened The Secret Owl Garden at Picton Castle, Haverfordwest.
+In 2017 we are expanded further and opened The Secret Owl Garden at Picton Castle, Haverfordwest.
 This is the largest collection of owls in Wales.

 Amy joined in March 2016 to work full time in the office with us.